Lab 2: FSM Implementation

 Completing the following requirements will satisfy the minimum required functionality:

-• Edit the transition table defined in cmdmodel.c to match the model above.
+• Edit the _transition table defined in model.c to match the model above.
 Create an FSM instance in cmdline_init() and initialize its initial state and transition function pointer appropriately.
-(Other fields should be 0 or NULL.)
+For other fields, it is good practice to initialize values to 0 or NULL if you are unsure what initial value is needed.
+(Note that if you use calloc() to create the instance, all fields are automatically initialized to 0.)

 When checking for potential errors, we can either use assert() or return early in an if statement.
 The former is preferred when the error should never occur and it isn't clear how to recover.